-While this empowers customers to engage deeper with products, it also serves as a means for Sealed Air to communicate their sustainability mission.
+While this empowers customers to engage deeper with products, it also serves as a means for SEE to communicate their sustainability mission.

 “We now have an opportunity through interactive packaging to engage more directly with consumers who ultimately make the decision to reuse, recycle, or responsibly dispose of their packaging when it has completed its job,” says Giaimo.
 “We have to educate people on how to be responsible packaging consumers.
 And now we’re actually going to have the package in their homes and their hands as an opportunity to do that.”

-Using Adobe Experience Manager Sites and Assets, Sealed Air has also created an online design studio.
-Customers who are creating a digitally printed or a smart-embedded package can work with the designers at Sealed Air to build, test, and ultimately produce packaging while managing all their artwork and assets in a completely digital experience.
+Using Adobe Experience Manager Sites and Assets, SEE has also created an online design studio.
+Customers who are creating a digitally printed or a smart-embedded package can work with the designers at SEE to build, test, and ultimately produce packaging while managing all their artwork and assets in a completely digital experience.

 “We are on the precipice of creating this incredibly powerful, active participant in the operational sphere that can translate data throughout its entire journey,” Giaimo says.
 “It is really coming to life in compelling ways, and Adobe is a huge part of that.”